tekumara/newrelic-bug/README.md

 # newrelic: Transactions not propagating from middleware repro

-We are missing transactions in the route code block when using middleware.
-To replicate:
+This repository reproduces an issue where transactions are not propagating from middleware to route handlers.
+See [newrelic-python-agent#1581](https://github.com/newrelic/newrelic-python-agent/issues/1581) for details.

+To reproduce:

 ```
 uv sync